nteetor/yonder/docs/inputs/chipinput.md

     One or more of `values` specifying which values are selected by default.
 - name: max
-  description: A number specifying the maximum number of items a user may select.
-- name: fill
   description: |-
+    A number specifying the maximum number of items a user may select, defaults to `Inf`.
+- name: inline
+  description: |-
-    One of `TRUE` or `FALSE` specifying the layout of chips.
-If `TRUE` chips fill the width of the parent element, otherwise if `FALSE` the chips are rendered inline, defaults to `TRUE`.
+    One of `TRUE` or `FALSE` specifying if chips are rendered inline.
+If `TRUE` multiple chips may fit onto a single row, otherwise, if `FALSE`, chips expand to fill the width of their parent element, one chip per row.
 sections:
 - title: '**Example** simple application'
   body: |-